 waist that it can NOT be slid off, even if you were to fall upside down.

 - Use a Second Halyard as a Safety Line.
 I tension the spinnaker halyard and secure it to the mast base.
-A run an ascender (rope grab) up the line to protect against falls and to allow rest.
-Alternatively, a crew member could tail it on a winch.
+I then run an ascender (rope grab) up the line to protect against falls and to allow rest.
+Alternatively, a crew member can tail the safety line on a winch.
 Do NOT use the self tailing feature; lock it off with a jammer or cleat.

 - Wear slim profile shoes.
 Easier to get in the steps.
 I'm happy with deck shoes.
 Most running shoes stink.